 Verdict: CeraVe wins on value and completeness.
 The Ordinary Squalane Cleanser is a good specialty product for removing SPF before your main cleanser -- but it shouldn't replace a proper daily cleanser.

-The Combined Budget Routine (~$50)
+The Combined Starter Routine (~$47 Before SPF)

-The ultimate budget starter routine:
+The ultimate value starter routine:

 • Cleanser: CeraVe Hydrating Facial Cleanser -- $16